 Constantly pull changes from remote repo/master and merge to feature branch

-git merge develop <feature-branch>
+git merge develop <feature-branch> -

 Merge changes from feature branch to

-branchfeature is completed, add commits and merge/rebate changes
+developbranchfeature is completed, add commits and merge/rebate changes

 switch to feature branch:

-git checkout feature-branch
+git checkout feature-branchstage changes:

-git add --all
+git add --allcommit changes:

-–verbose option will list all diff result
+git commit --verbose–verbose option will list all diff result

 push feature branch to remote git server:

-git push origin <feature-branch>
+git push origin <feature-branch>switch to develop branch:

-pull possible changes of other team members for develop branch:
+git checkout developpull possible changes of other team members for develop branch:

-merge changes from feature branch:
+git pull origin developmerge changes from feature branch:

 delete feature branch(optional):

-git branch -d <feature-branch>
+git branch -d <feature-branch>feature is not completed, stash

-do some development in other feature branch, then switch back to previous feature branch
+git stashgit checkout other-feature-branchdo some development in other feature branch, then switch back to previous feature branch

-git tag -a 1.2.1
+git tag -a 1.2.1 -

 Continuous integration and beta release in develop branch